-If the PIO fails to produce the sworn statement or certificate when he or she asks you to leave, you may be found not guilty of an offence if you fail to leave.
+When the PIO asks you to leave, ask him or her if you can see the sworn statement or certificate: if he or she fails to produce it, you may be found not guilty of an offence if you do fail to leave.

 All of section 7 applies only to residential property.

-This section carries a maximum sentence of 6 months imprisonment and/or a £1,000 fine.
+It carries a maximum sentence of 6 months imprisonment and/or a £1,000 fine.